audiojs/audio-buffer-utils/README.md

 //Create buffer with trimmed zeros from the beginning/end, by the threshold. utils.trim(buffer, limit?);

 //Return buffer size, in bytes.
-Use pretty-bytes package to format bytes to string, if needed. utils.size(buffer);
+Use pretty-bytes package to format bytes to a string, if needed. utils.size(buffer);
 ```